-All industrial facilities need to have processes operating properly and efficiently to meet the high demands of their production schedule.
-Any disruption or shutdown can cost a facility millions of dollars, making it important to audit your heat management system.
-Winter storms or any other natural disaster can cause major issues if facilities are not well maintained or properly protected.
-Pipes and instruments can freeze causing hours/days of downtime.
+All industrial facilities need to have processes operating properly to meet the demands of their production schedule.
+Any disruption or shutdown can cost a facility millions of dollars.
+This makes it important to audit your heat management system.
+Winter storms, and other natural weather disasters, can cause major issues if facilities are not well maintained or properly protected.
+Pipes and instruments can freeze causing days of downtime.
 Poor insulation can also lead to frozen pipes and instrumentation issues.
-The list goes on and on.
+But what can you do to mitigate this risk?

 What Puts a Heat Management System at Risk?